-Shane says I’ve always loved puzzles.
+I’ve always loved puzzles.
 I remember being introduced to a wooden sphere puzzle and a Rubik’s cube when I was a kid.
 I found the journey to the solution of the Revomaze to be very rewarding.
 Revomaze is what really got me into collecting.

 Really, my favourite is any new one.
 They are all unique and each adds an element to the spectrum of the product.
 It would be really hard for me to pick a favourite.

-3) What is your fastest solving speed for the Blue?
+3) What is your fastest Blue-solving speed?

 I’ve never timed myself, but I can do Blue in a couple of minutes.